anany-successiveTech/Bike-rental-system/server/README.md

-# Bike-rental-system

 # Bike Rental System - Project Overview

 ## Introduction

-The Bike Rental System is a modern web-based application that facilitates bicycle rentals for users.
+The Bike Rental System is a modern web-based application that facilitates motorcycle rentals for users.
 The system is designed with a client-server architecture to provide a seamless experience for both customers and administrators.

 ## System Architecture